cern-cta/CTA/continuousintegration/orchestration/README.md

 Note that only one of these `*Config` fields needs to be provided (based on the backend).

+### Disk Buffer - EOS

+The CTA instance will need a disk buffer in front.
+This can be either dCache or EOS.
+The EOS disk buffer is spawned using the EOS charts provided [here](https://gitlab.cern.ch/eos/eos-charts).
+It uses the values file in `presets/dev-eos-values.yaml`.
+Note that once the EOS instance has been spawned it is not yet fully ready.
+To finalize the setup, the `setup/configure_eoscta_tape.sh` script will need to be executed on the mgm.
+This is done automatically by the `create_instance.sh` script.

+This chart requires the `authentication` chart to have been installed as there are init containers requiring access to the KDC, in addition to needing the secrets containing the EOS SSS keytab.

 ### CTA

 Finally, we have the `cta` chart.
 This chart spawns the different components required to get a running instance of CTA:

-- `ctaeos`
-  * One EOS mgm.
-  * One EOS fst.
-  * One EOS mq.
-  * The EOS Simple Shared Secret (SSS) to be used by the EOS mgm and EOS fst to authenticate each other.
-  * The CTA SSS to be used by the cta command-line tool to authenticate itself and therefore the EOS instance with the CTA front end.
-  * The tape server SSS to be used by the EOS mgm to authenticate file transfer requests from the tape servers.
 - `cta-cli`
   * The cta command-line tool to be used by tape operators.
   * This pod has the keytab of `ctaadmin1` who is allowed to type `cta` admin commands.